Diameter bounds for finite simple Lie algebras: Diameters of classical finite Lie algebras

 A similar, but more involved argument works for the non-split forms.
 The main difference is that the covering map is now $\gfrak(\integers_E)^\Theta \to \gfrak(\F_{p^d})^\Theta$.
 As $p$ varies, the characteristic $0$ object depends on the realization of $\F_{p^d}$, and we cannot cover all the cases with a single lattice in $\gfrak(\C)$.

-For this reason, we exhibit several covering objects, each of which covers a large proportion of the primes $p$, and collect them all together using tools from algebraic number theory to cover a set of primes of density $1$.
+For this reason, we exhibit several covering objects, each of which covers a large proportion of the primes $p$, and collect them all together using tools from algebraic number theory to cover a set of primes of density arbitrary close to $1$.

 \begin{remark}

 Our proof can be compared to the argument for the group $\SL_2(\F_p)$ in \cite[Lemma 6.4 and Corollary 6.5]{helfgott2008growth}, but there is an important distinction.
 In the group case, most pairs of elements do not satisfy any identity of length $\leq c \log p$ (essentially because $\SL_2(\Z)$ contains a free subgroup).
 However, classical Lie algebras can satisfy polynomial identities whose degree depends only on the Lie type.
 For example, the Lie algebra $\slfrak_2(\F_p)$ satisfies the following polynomial identity (see \cite[Theorem 4]{drensky2021weak}):